Top

 Remove sensitive information using the Blackout feature

-Remove personal/sensitive information using the Blackout feature.
+Remove personal and sensitive information using the Blackout feature.
 While creating a guide, use the Blackout feature to avoid capturing sensitive information like email, phone number, username, and more.

 blackout feature2